What happen to the responsive search flow when we design a feature to search in the item description?

 - The user lands on a listing page with some items to scan;

-- At the end of the list (browsing via pagination, infinite scroll or “more content” button) we display a message about the number of results and a on/off toggle to extend the search in description;
+- At the end of the list (browsing via pagination, infinite scroll or more content button), we display a message about the number of results and an on/off toggle to extend the search in the description;

 - The page is refreshing and is delivering the new listing page with extra items;

-- At the top of the page the user will see the update results and the on/off toggle button active;
+- At the top of the page, the user will see the update results and the on/off toggle button active.
+Providing content on the go, and we suggest extending the search only at the end of the browsing session to not overload the user with an additional task;

-- The message will be available only at the end of the browsing process, the user that wants to search with this function is in a dead spot; We solved adding this functionality in the filters dropdown;
+- The message will be available only at the end of the browsing process.
+The user who wants to search with this function is in a dead spot.
+We solved adding this functionality in the filters dropdown;

 - The user performs a search with one or more keywords;